TodePond/DreamBerd/README.md

 But if you came here because you want to contribute to DreamBerd, here are some tips on how to get your PR successfully merged.

-You must:
 - Always punch up.
 - Only poke fun at things you respect + admire.
 - Make us feel good.

-and hey!
-Try to show us that programming languages can be anything we want them to be.
-Push the boundaries of what's possible!

-or at the very least...
-Have a bit of silly fun.

 -->